 Bell peppers will thrive with an organic fruit and vegetable plant food once every 1 to 2 weeks while flowering and producing fruit.
 Dr. Earth Home Grown is my favorite fertilizer for bell peppers, and it doesn’t require any dilution or mixing.

 Another option is to use a potting soil that feeds throughout the growing season.
-This organic potting mix from Burpee is a great choice and doesn’t need any additional fertilizing in most cases.
+I once tried an organic potting mix from Burpee which worked great for me.
+It doesn’t need any additional fertilizing in most cases.